mfrichards/AirTunesPro/docs/legal.md

 ## Legal Disclaimers

-MyTunes Pro is free software.
+AirTunes Pro is free software.
 It is provided \'As Is\' without any express or implied warranty of any kind.
 For more information, see:

 [End User License Agreement](EULA.html)